getopt/EXPRESSION_BY_FEATURE/doc/summarize_features.md

 4. Special case is when a region overlaps features of one or more non-coding repetitive genes.
-In such cases, all read counts are distributed to the non-coding gene or genes, while 0 reads is attributed to the coding genes.
-For example, if gene_A, gene_B and gene_C from case *4* are coding, but the region also overlaps `exon` of non_coding_gene_A on (+)-strand and `exon` of non_coding_gene_B on (-)-strand, then:
+In such cases, all read counts are distributed to the non-coding gene or genes, while 0 reads are attributed to the coding genes.
+For example, if gene_A, gene_B and gene_C from case **3** are coding, but the region also overlaps `exon` of non_coding_gene_A on (+)-strand and `exon` of non_coding_gene_B on (-)-strand, then: